peterMangrove/mangrove-docs-test/offer-maker/offer-provision.md

 {% endtabs %}

 #### Inputs
-* `amount` the amount in WEI one wishes to withdraw from Mangrove's provisions.
+* `amount` the amount of ethers (in wei) one wishes to withdraw from Mangrove's provisions.

 #### Outputs
 * `noRevert` whether the ether transfer was successful.